gurnec/btcrecover/TUTORIAL.md

 ### Unsupported Wallet Types ###

 As already mentioned, MultiBit HD is not supported.
 Electrum BIP32 wallets are also currently unsupported.
-Although Blockchain is supported for both v1 and v2 format wallets, second password/double encryption is not currently supported (only the main password is supported).

 ### Security Issues ###